GitHub

 Once you have included this code, you should be able to refresh the page to see any todos you have entered.

-We dont want to refresh the page to see new items.
+We don't want to refresh the page to see new items.
 More typically you would update the UI manually when you write data to it, however, in PouchDB you may be syncing data remotely, so you want to make sure you update whenever the remote data changes.
 To do this we will call db.changes which subscribes to updates to the database, wherever they come from.
 You can enter this code between the remoteCouch and addTodo declaration:

-var remoteCouch = false;
+const remoteCouch = false;

 db.changes({